-The journal's title – deliberately enigmatic - refers to an earlier custom among the Shuar (Jivaro) of shrinking human heads.
-This practice required rich technological and symbolic forms of knowledge, which were aimed at the appropriating the «Other's» identity.
+The journal's title is deliberately enigmatic.
+It refers to an earlier custom among the Shuar (Jivaro) of shrinking human heads.
+This practice required rich technological and symbolic forms of knowledge, which were aimed at appropriating the «Other's» identity.

 This custom can be understood both as a metaphor for the anthropological project at large, as well as for its inherent contradictions.